Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ‘Horse grinned at him.
 “Leela has a special menu just for us.
 Go ahead an’ treat yourself.”

 That settled it.
 Thompson was on his feet in an instant, to chuckles from the rest of the Lads.
-They *all* knew exactly how he felt---they’d all endured their time eating nothing but the sanctioned, carefully balanced meal packs and supplements, and though those weren’t *bad...* They definitely put nutritional content ahead of experience.
+They *all* knew exactly how he felt - they’d all endured their time eating nothing but the sanctioned, carefully balanced meal packs and supplements, and though those weren’t *bad...* They definitely put nutritional content ahead of experience.
 Leela’s tacos had been the first ‘junk food’ many of the newer guys got to enjoy.
 A few of the others stood as well.
 Leela was going to enjoy a profitable evening, it seemed.

 And Daar was right.
 Shit as things were right now, if they focused on *just* the woe, they’d all go crazy.
 Sometimes you had to know when to let go and *wait,* and enjoy what you still had while you had it.